Yousefbahr/Pattern-Matching-Model/README.md

 - You could provide a list of input names and/or targets from a file
 - Both arrays must be numpy.
+- For more details, take a look at the Jupiter Notebook file `model.ipynb`.

 Here's a demo.

 ````